 A study co-authored by Stefano DellaVigna, Distinguished Professor of Economics and Professor of Business Administration, on how to motivate workers shows that extra cash is the best incentive—but other techniques are effective as well.
 The list calls the work a "tour-de-force field experiment."

 Innovación para ejercitarse: el argentino que salió a competirle al crossfit

-La Nacion online
+La Nacion (Spanish) online

 Un trabajo de los economistas Stefano Dellavigna y Ulrike Malmendier publicado en el American Economic Review se titula "Pagando para no ir al gimnasio" y muestra cómo los modelos de negocios de los gimnasios aprovechan que la mayoría de nosotros "solemos confiar demasiado en nuestra fuerza de voluntad o capacidad futura de efectivamente ir al gimnasio".